Adikso/BashBot/README.md

 Now BashBot should start and show later instructions

 ### Commands

+**Commands are now available as app commands**, but you can still use the old way:

 (Every command have to start with prefix.
 By default it's "$".
 You can change it in settings.
 More information about commands after typing "$.help")

 Command | Alias | Usage | Description